 While the Yarmouth Clam Festival has grown more visible and inviting to the world beyond Yarmouth, Maine, it remains at its core a perennial bonding experience for many throughout the local community.

-For some, the 48-year-old tradition, which comes alive like clockwork on the third Friday in July, provides a sense of seasonal timekeeping; for others, a centerpiece for homecoming gatherings; and for others, a reconnection with the pleasure of basic hometown charm.
+For some, this annual tradition, which comes alive like clockwork on the third Friday in July, provides a sense of seasonal timekeeping; for others, a centerpiece for homecoming gatherings; and for others, a reconnection with the pleasure of basic hometown charm.

 The Clam Festival brings the people of Yarmouth closer through working and having fun side-by-side, giving and taking, creating and sharing, passing on traditions and making memories.
 And this builds a strong community.

 The Festival is free and open to the public.
 Funds raised through food sales and parking fees are returned to the Yarmouth community through the work of participating non-profit groups in various forms, like the following:

 - Athletic equipment, uniforms, coaches, trips, awards, and field improvements

 - Contribution to area food pantries and soup kitchens